 Types of Kaizen events

-Although the aim of Kaizen is widespread cultural change, events to kick-start Kaizen efforts or focus on a specific set of problems have evolved.
+Although the aim of Kaizen is widespread cultural change, the events to kick-start Kaizen efforts or focus on a specific set of problems have evolved.

 Kaizen 5S framework